Leo Sternbach

-Leo Sternbach (May 7, 1908 – September 28, 2005) was a Austro-Hungarian American chemist who is credited with first synthesizing benzodiazepines, the main class of tranquilizers.
+Leo Sternbach (May 7, 1908 – September 28, 2005) was a Polish American chemist who is credited with first synthesizing benzodiazepines, the main class of minor tranquilizers.

 Background and family

 Sternbach was born on May 7, 1908, in Opatija, Kingdom of Hungary, Austro-Hungarian Empire, to an upper middle class Jewish family.
 He had a younger brother, Giusi.
 His father Michael Abracham Sternbach was from the Polish city of Przemyśl in Galicia (then part of Austria-Hungary), and his mother Piroska (née Cohn) Sternbach was from Orosháza, Hungary.
 Sternbach's parents met and married in Opatija where they both lived.
 The family lived in modest conditions, in a rented four-room apartment on the third floor of the "Vila Jadran" (Villa Adriatic), near the pharmacy owned by Sternbach's father.
 Sternbach attended a private German school in Opatija until it was closed in 1920, and—since he could not speak Italian—continued his schooling in Villach, Graz, and Bielitz.
-In 1926, Sternbach moved with his family to Krakow, Poland.
+In 1926, Sternbach moved with his family to Kraków, Poland.
 In the same year, his younger brother died of scarlet fever, at the age of fifteen.